vn-ki/blog/content/blog/building-a-backend-app-in-rust/index.md

 ### Are we web yet?

 [arewewebyet.org](https://www.arewewebyet.org/) says we are.
 But I disagree.
 It's 'Kinda yes, only if you are okay with confusing errors and code'.
 For a user coming from a Go, node or python, Rust is not web yet.
-I considered the following web frameworks to choose:
+I considered the following web frameworks to choose from:

 - actix: too much boilerplate and complexity for the simple service I'm writing
 - rocket: version 0.4 (the release at the time of writing) does not support async (0.5, the next version do)